DISCUSSIONS OF JUDICIAL BIAS AND RELEVANT ELEMENTS

 JUDICIAL BIAS

-2018, CONTEMPT OF COURT: MOTION TO DISMISS WITHOUT PREJUDICE, AFTER APPEALS COURT HAS RULED IN MY FAVOR, JUDGE MCELROY SAYS, “NO, I’M NOT GOING TO ALLOW THAT, LET’S JUST SEE WHAT THE BANKS DO NEXT.”
-SO THREE YEARS LATER, DECEMBER 2022,US BANK COMES BACK WITH FRAUDULENT DOCUMENTS, ALTERED INDORSEMENT, AND BOGUS TESTIMONY.
+2018, CONTEMPT OF COURT: MOTION TO DISMISS WITHOUT PREJUDICE, AFTER APPEALS COURT HAS RULED IN MY FAVOR, JUDGE MC ELROY SAYS, “NO, I’M NOT GOING TO ALLOW THAT, LET’S JUST SEE WHAT THE BANKS DO NEXT.”
+SO FOUR YEARS LATER, DECEMBER 2022,US BANK COMES BACK WITH FRAUDULENT DOCUMENTS, ALTERED INDORSEMENT, AND BOGUS TESTIMONY WITH A MOTION FOR SUMMARY JUDGMENT.

 CONTEMPT OF COURT: RECORDED IN HEARING, JUDGE

-McElroy asks, “Do you want to waive your rights tp the bankruptcy order,
+McElroy asks, “Do you want to waive your rights to the bankruptcy order,

 i.
 [3] KeyCite Citing References for this Headnote